 POSB Everyday vs Citibank SMRT

-Citi SMRT card is another credit card that doubles up as an EZ-reload card that can be used for daily commutes.
+Citi SMRT card is another credit card that doubles up as an EZ-Link card that can be used for daily commutes.
 Its annual fee of S$160.5 is higher than POSB Everyday, but Citi SMRT is actually cheaper over a 2-3 year period because its annual fee is waived for 2 years.
 We think Citi SMRT is ideal for mass transit commuters who enjoy a cup or two of coffee every day and shop grocery on their way home.
 It earns up to 7% rebate on groceries above S$50, higher than POSB Everyday’s 5%.
 Citi SMRT also provides up to 15% rebate on coffee at various café chains like Starbucks, an unique offering in the market.
-Both Citi SMRT and POSB Everyday offer a 2% rebate on EZ-Reload Auto Top-Ups in increments of S$30.
+Both Citi SMRT and POSB Everyday offer a 2% rebate on EZ-Link Auto Top-Ups in increments of S$30.
 Minimum monthly spend is lower than POSB Everyday at S$600, but SMRT$ rebate it offers is also capped at S$40 a month (S$280 annually) vs unlimited cap for POSB Everyday.

 These characteristics make Citi SMRT ideal for individuals, especially young professionals, who have a budget to meet every month.
 What better ways to optimize your dollars than to utilize SMRT rather than cabs, and cook at home rather than dining out?
 As long as you spend most of your money on your monthly SMRT pass, coffee and grocery shopping, we think Citi SMRT is an ideal candidate to be added to your wallet.